MichaelLarocca/blog-michael-jude-larocca/posts/2021/03-21/LinkedIn-Profile-Review.md

 ---

-**In addition to web development recourses, Scrimba provides its students with many opportunities to learn and grow as developers.
+**In addition to web development resources, Scrimba provides its students with many opportunities to learn and grow as developers.
 This week, Scrimba appointed a tech recruiter to look over several students' LinkedIn portfolios and CVs.**

 **To better understand what tech recruiters are looking for in a LinkedIn profile, I submitted mine for the YouTube live stream review!**